OutSystems/docs-support/src/troubleshooting/application-runtime/timeouts-under-hood.md

 Being supported by a database backbone (either Microsoft SQL, Oracle or MySQL) in nature, this is the most common timeout event that can occur in the OutSystems Platform and their applications, specially in low performance database servers or large data volume environments.

-This SQL Query timeout defines the maximum amount of time that an SQL statement can take to be fully executed by the database engine, and the resulting dataset be returned to the calling application.
+The SQL Query timeout defines the maximum amount of time that an SQL statement can take to be fully executed by the database engine, and the resulting dataset be returned to the calling application.
 It influences OutSystems applications Aggregates and Advanced SQL, as well as the entity actions (CRUD).
-It also influences the OutSystems Platform system queries, scattered along the LifeTime, System Components, OutSystems Services, etc.
+It also influences the OutSystems Platform system queries, that exist in LifeTime, System Components, and other OutSystems Services.

 ### Timeout Symptoms

-The symptoms detected when this timeout value is reached are usually a runtime error either in the applications or during deployment procedures, and a logged Error entry in Service Center.
-The log entry, for the most part looks very much like:
+When this timeout value is reached you usually get a runtime error either in the applications or during deployment procedures, and a logged Error entry in Service Center.
+The log entry, shows for the most part the following:

 ```
 Message:
 Error executing query.
 Error in advanced query MyAdvancedSQL in Preparation in WebScreen1 in MainFlow in MyApp (SELECT ...): Execution Timeout Expired.
 The timeout period elapsed prior to completion of the operation or the server is not responding.